CHILDBIRTH EDUCATION CLASSES

 A good class prepares you for childbirth in several important ways that a book or video simply cannot match.
 Our culture often propagates the myth that childbirth is a medical emergency, rather than presenting positive views on this natural process.
-It is immensely helpful for (an) expectant parent(s) to seek out teaching that normalizes childbirth.
-By becoming well-informed and reframing existing personal perspectives on the birthing process, an expectant parent can reduce his/her fear and anxiety and will be more likely to have a positive birthing experience.
+It is immensely helpful for expectant parents to seek out teaching that normalizes birth.
+By becoming well-informed and reframing existing personal perspectives on the birthing process, expectant parents can experience reduced fear and anxiety and will be more likely to have a positive birthing experience.
 Childbirth classes offer relevant information about local care providers and birth locations that books often miss entirely.
 In a class, expectant parents have the opportunity to process their feelings, express concerns, and ask questions.
 A classroom setting also provides an opportunity to develop community with other expectant parents – some of whom may become lifelong family friends.

 + Is childbirth class only for people planning a natural birth?

 Childbirth class is for every pregnant parent and their labor support (limited to 2 individuals per family unless special permission is requested, and contingent upon capacity; an additional fee may apply).
 The objective is to help expectant parents establish appropriate expectations regarding the spectrum of possible scenarios in labor/birth and to equip them to make informed and intuitive choices along the way, whatever their goals.

 + Do partners come to all the classes?

 Yes, labor support partners are encouraged to attend every class, if possible.
 Partners are an essential support for labor, breastfeeding, and newborn care, and will therefore benefit from each class.
 "Partner" can mean your significant other, a supportive family member or friend, or a doula.